jesuscuevas/csus_website/_posts/2020-08-22-general-student-advice.md

 Allow enough room in your schedule to dedicate yourself to the classes that you're taking.
 It's better to get good grades in two classes than average grades in four classes.
 When I was an undergrad at Berkeley, this meant taking only two upper division math classes during one semester, and never working during the semester.
-These math classes took a huge amount of time for me, but I was determined to give them my best effort.
+These math classes took a huge amount of time for me, and I needed my schedule open to give myself enough time to put in my best effort.

 #### Challenge yourself